-Specified land and buildings owned by the Grey Sisters of the Immaculate Conception have been leased under long-term agreements to the Hospital for nominal annual amounts.
+Specified land and buildings owned by the Grey Sisters of the Immaculate Conception have been leased to the Hospital under a long-term agreement ending March 31, 2036 for a one-time nominal payment of \$10.
 The Hospital is responsible for all occupancy costs including leasehold improvements.
-One of the agreements expired March 31, 2016.
-The renewal is currently under review.
-Management believes it will be renewed under similar conditions.